ProvableHQ/leo/docs/rfc/003-imports-stabilization.md

 ## Background

-Leo supports the importing of packages, similarly to other languages.
+Leo supports packages and importing, similarly to other languages.

 A Leo program consists of a main file, which may import additional packages (files),